tudormatei/extended-essay/README.md

 ## Quick intro

 Hello and thank you for your interest in my project!
-This is a computer science project made from the IB extended essay.
+This is a computer science project made for the IB extended essay.

 ## Prerequisites